 Gary L. LeRoy, MD, FAAFP

-Gary L. LeRoy, MD, FAAFP, a family physician in Dayton, Ohio, is a member of the board of directors of the American Academy of Family Physicians.
+Gary L. LeRoy, MD, FAAFP, a family physician in Dayton, Ohio, is president-elect of the American Academy of Family Physicians.
 The AAFP represents 131,400 physicians and medical students nationwide.
-As an AAFP board member, LeRoy advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.
+As AAFP president-elect, LeRoy advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.

-LeRoy is the associate dean for student affairs and admission at Wright State University Boonshoft School of Medicine, Dayton, Ohio, where he is also an associate professor of family medicine.
+LeRoy is the associate dean for student affairs and admission at Wright State University Boonshoft School of Medicine in Dayton, where he also is an associate professor of family medicine.

-LeRoy earned a Bachelor of Science degree in medical technology from Wright State University, Dayton, Ohio.
-He earned his medical degree from Wright State University School of Medicine, and completed residency training at Miami Valley Hospital Family Practice Residency.
-LeRoy completed the Michigan State University Primary Care Faculty Development Fellowship.
+LeRoy earned a Bachelor of Science degree in medical technology from Wright State University.
+He earned his medical degree from Wright State University School of Medicine, and completed residency training at the Miami Valley Hospital Family Practice Residency.
+LeRoy also completed a Michigan State University Primary Care Faculty Development Fellowship.

 He is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.